10 Questions with ... CJ Riddick

 Be patient.
 Learn how to do everything!
 Sales, traffic, production, imaging, websites, graphics, minor engineering.
 Everything!
-An understanding of all departments will give you a much better understanding what everyone goes through everyday and you never know when something may happen to someone and you can fill that roll.
-Read All Access and other trades every day.
-And read blogs and articles that other PDs and consultants write.
+An understanding of all departments will give you a much better understanding what everyone goes through every day and you never know when something may happen to someone and you can fill that role.
+Also I think it's important to read All Access as well as other trade publications every day.
+And read blogs and articles that other PDs and Consultants write.
 It's also good to keep a PD in your rolodex.
 Ask questions to better understand why things are done.

 7) How do you see yourself growing in this business?